tinode/chat/docs/API.md

                    // see [Push notifications support](#push-notifications-support); optional
   platf: "android", // string, underlying OS for the purpose of push notifications, one of
                    // "android", "ios", "web"; if missing, the server will try its best to
-                   // detect the platform; optional
+                   // detect the platform from the user agent string; optional
   lang: "en-US"    // human language of the client device; optional }
 ```